Upgrading Heptapod from an old version

 • Migrating to a new version is a matter of installing the new version and start the application.
 In the Docker case, that means restarting with the new image.

 • Some versions must not be jumped over.
+We call them landmark versions in this page.
 Instead,

 • Always select the latest patch version (e.g., 0.23.3 instead of 0.23.0), as they may fix bugs in data migrations.